canta-slaus/bot-prefab/README.md

 ## Available Features
 - Per server prefixes
 - Per server command disabling/enabling and customizable per server command permissions
+- Per server custom command aliases
+- Per server custom command cooldowns for certain roles
 - Global blacklisting/whitelisting of users
 - Pagination function and more quality of life features

 ## How to use this?
 ### First steps
 First of all, either clone the repo by downloading the zip or using GIT.
-Then run `npm init` and `npm i`, though this prefab only requires discord.js only so far.
+Then run `npm init` and `npm i`, though this prefab only requires discord.js and a few additional packages only so far.
-Then, go to [`config/config.json`](config/config.json) and add your bot token, the default prefix to use and your MongoDB URI.
+Then, go to [`config/config.json`](config/config.json) and add your bot token, the default prefix to use and your MongoDB URI, as well as other information.
 Now you can simply start the bot using either node (`node .`) or nodemon (`nodemon .`).\
 Personally, I suggest using nodemon.

 ### How to add new commands